Java Web Start will die!

 - DZone article about the consequences for Java desktop applications

-- A JNLP-files that describes the application is downloaded to the client, typically either by clicking a link on a webpage or by an automatic provisioning process.
+- A JNLP-file that describes the application is downloaded to the client, typically either by clicking a link on a webpage or by an automated provisioning process.

-- Our tool registers itself for the JNLP-file-extension and the MIME-type “application/x-java-jnlp-file”, therefore by double clicking the JNLP-file, our tool launches.
+- OpenWebStart registers itself by default for the JNLP-file-extension and the MIME-type

 - It parses the JNLP-file, downloads all needed resources (JARs, native libraries and images) and stores them in a cache.